-Q – If your company changes name or address, do you need to update the registration of your fittings?
+Q – If your company changes name or address, do you need to update the registration of your VESSELS?

 A – Yes.

-In Canada, fittings are considered to be small pressure vessels with the permission for inspection granted to the manufacturer under the control of the manufacturer’s quality control program, as specified and sworn in the statutory declaration.
+In Canada, fittings are considered to be small pressure vessels with the permission for inspection granted to the manufacturer under the control of the manufacturer’s quality control program, as specified and sworn in the statutory declaration (usually there is no National Board inspector overseeing the production of fittings).
 When the companies name or address changes, the statutory declaration on file with the provinces is no longer valid.
 The statutory declaration for each CRN in each province needs to be updated.

 The following is required to update the CRN applications:

 - A cover letter explaining that your corporate name has changed or that your company has moved and that you are updating your registered products as a result.

 - A copy of the updated QC certificate issued in your new company name or new address (this is the plaque that hangs on your wall).
 Most QC certificates list the plants physical address which needs to be updated.